iaalm/llama-api-server/.github/ISSUE_TEMPLATE/bug_report.md

 Steps to reproduce the behavior:

 **Log context**
-If applicable, add screenshots to help explain your problem.
+If applicable, log or HTTP request history while this bug occurs:

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]